Yograj2024/netflix-gpt/README.md

 # Build GPT search page :-
 - **Designed GPT Search Page UI**
   Created a visually appealing and responsive search page for GPT search functionality.
+- Integrated GPT API using for generating recommendations.
+  - Implemented an **input field**.
+  - Now, when a user types text (e.g., *funny movies*), the app fetches data from the API.
+  - API returns a list of **5 relevant movie names** based on the user’s input.